Lionel-Rieg/CompCert/INSTALL.md

 ```

 ## Changing platform
-If you decide to change the platform, for instance from k1c-cos to k1c-mbr, you
+If you decide to change the platform, for instance from kvx-cos to kvx-mbr, you
 should change the `compcert.ini` file with the respective tools and then run
 ```
 make install